-APPENDIX A RALLY REQUIREMENTS BY TYPE
+APPENDIX A - RALLY REQUIREMENTS BY TYPE

-National Divisional Regional Minimum length for Tour and Course events 180 miles 90 miles No requirements Minimum length for GTA events At least 6 hours run time At least 3 hours run time No requirements Number of controls 18 or more, at least 12 of which must be open or passage.
-9 or more, at least 6 of which must be open or passage.
-No requirements Officials: Rallymaster Full membership required Full membership required No requirements Chairman Full membership required Full membership required Full membership required Safety Steward Full membership required Full membership required Full membership required SCCA sanction application Required.
-(See Article 4 - C) and be approved by the NEC.
-Required.
-(See Article 4 - C) and be approved by the NEC.
-Required.
-Must be submitted at least 14 days in advance and be approved by the SCCA Rally Department.
-SCCA Insurance Required as described in Article 14 of the RRR's.
-Required as described in Article 14 of the RRR's.
-Required as described in Article 14 of the RRR's.
-Fees \$10.00/car sanction fee plus \$4.00/car insurance fee.
-No minimum sanction fee. \$4.00/car sanction fee plus \$4.00/car insurance fee.
-No minimum sanction fee. \$2.00/car sanction fee plus \$4.00/car insurance fee.
-No minimum sanction fee.
-Safety Rally must have a safety pre-check performed by a licensed SCCA RoadRally Safety Steward.
-Rally must have a safety pre-check performed by a licensed SCCA RoadRally Safety Steward.
-Rally must have a safety pre-check performed by a licensed SCCA RoadRally Safety Steward.
-OBS Control Not Required Not Required Not Required Equipment Classes Equipped, Limited, and Stock are required.
-Additional classes are allowed for local trophies (Novice for example) but must be incorporated into the 3 required classes for SCCA Championship points scoring.
-Equipped, Limited, and Stock are required.
-Additional classes are allowed for local trophies (Novice for example) but must be incorporated into the 3 required classes for SCCA Championship points scoring.
-No requirements
+National Divisional Regional Minimum length for Tour and Course events 180 miles 90 miles No requirements Minimum length of GTA events At least 6 hours run time At least 3 hours run time No requirements Number of controls 18 or more, at least 12 of which must be open or passage 9 or more, at least 6 of which must be open or passage No requirements Membership requirements for Rallymaster, Chair, and Safety Steward Full membership required for all 3 positions Full membership required for all 3 positions Chair and Safety Steward must be full members.
+No requirement for Rallymaster SCCA sanction application Required.
+(See Article 4-C) Must be approved by NEC Required.
+(See Article 4- C) Must be approved by NEC Required.
+Must be submitted at least 14 days in advance and be approved by SCCA Rally Department.
+SCCA insurance Required as described in Article 14 Required as described in Article 14 Required as described in Article 14 Fees \$10/car sanction fee plus \$4.50/car insurance fee.
+No minimum. \$4/car sanction fee plus \$4.50/car insurance fee.
+No minimum. \$2/car sanction fee plus \$4.50/car insurance fee.
+No minimum.
+Safety Rally must have a safety pre- check by a licensed SCCA RoadRally Safety Steward Rally must have a safety pre-check by a licensed SCCA RoadRally Safety Steward Rally must have a safety pre-check by a licensed SCCA RoadRally Safety Steward OBS control Not required Not required Not required